 O.K. so this suggestion is mostly a shameless sales ploy from a marketing person at a cooperage that has just recently begun refurbishing wine and whiskey barrels.
 However, it is true that breweries and distilleries that are in the market for barrels capable of imparting tannins to beer or sprits can save a lot of money by purchasing rejuvenated wine barrels rather than new wine barrels.
 For the sake of fake impartiality I should probably include a link to a respected barrel refurbishing competitor of Country Connection, so readers of this post can price shop, but I don’t want to risk losing this job, because I need it to support my craft beer and sprits obsession.

 4. Buy Furniture Grade Wine Barrels and Fix Them

 Used wine barrels that are in such bad shape that they are no longer sound can be purchased at considerably cheaper rates than refill ready used wine barrels.
-There are quite a few great barrel repair videos online that can be used for training purposes and DIY guides.
+There are quite a few great barrel repair videos online that are a great tool for training purposes and DIY guides.
 This suggestion only makes sense for those have an interest in barrel repair or want to learn basic coopering skills, so they can repair damaged barrels in there distillery or brewery as problems arise.
 The initial learning curve may be a bit time consuming and require some trial and error, but in house barrel repair capability is a great money saving asset for craft breweries and distilleries.